M-Yasir-Hussain/post-and-taxonomy-filter/readme.txt

 `
 == Screenshots ==

-* Permalinks can be set for each and every post type from [here](http://www.example.com/wp-admin/admin.php?page=permalinks-customizer-settings).
-The empty permalink field for the post-type will use the Wordpress Permalink Settings.

-* All the available tags which can be used for defining the permalinks are listed here.
-Some of the tags are defined here may only be use with [Permalinks Customizer](https://wordpress.org/plugins/permalinks-customizer/) plugin only.

-* Permalinks can easily be changed for the single post from its post edit page.
+* After Installation you can see a <strong>POST Filter</strong> link in your dashboard. [here](http://www.example.com/wp-admin/admin.php?page=post-taxonomy-settings).

+* Select Post type and Taxonomy, which you want to apply filter.
+Default Post is selected in post type and Category is selected in taxonomy.

+* In Post and taxonomy Plugin can easily set the position of filter and How many post show in a row.

+* In Post and taxonomy Plugin working in 2 type jQuery and Ajax its simple to select waht you wants.

-* You can easily convert the custom permalink to permalink customizer by going on [permalinks settings page](http://www.example.com/wp-admin/admin.php?page=permalinks-customizer-convert-url)
+* You can easily change the output of filter HTML and Post HTMl that is visible to the user.

-* Permalink conversion varies from servr to server.
-So, make sure to convert the url at a time on depending on your server capability.
+* Post and Taxonomy Filter is simple and easy to set.

 == Installation ==